WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 obsolete".

 "Loma" is Greek for "border" and refers to the small wings of the fruit.
-The genus was named by Constantine Rafinesque (1783-1840) in 1819.
-See more Lomatiums and the similar genera Cymopterus and Podistera and Oreoxis. |
+The genus was named by Constantine Rafinesque in 1819. |

 |

-triternatum Foothills.
+Lomatium triternatum (Nine-leaf Biscuitroot, Nine-leaf Desert Parsley) Foothills.
 Sagebrush, openings,

 woodlands.
 Spring.
-Lomatium triternatum leaves are long, thin, divided in threes, and diverge from a narrow stem.
-A leafless flower stalk is topped by a tight cluster of glowing yellow flowers which eventually spread very wide -- as shown in the picture below.
+Lomatium triternatum leaves are borne on narrow stems and are long, thin, and divided in threes, usually three times.
+A leafless flower stalk is topped by a tight cluster of glowing yellow flowers which eventually spread very wide -- as shown in the photographs below.
 Each plant usually produces one, six-to-twelve inch flower stalk with a three or four inch flower head.
-The plant commonly grows in large, prominent patches.
-"Triternatum" , means three times ternate, i.e., leaves are split three times and then again three times and then again -- although William Weber points out that the plant splits into threes only twice -- as pictured here.
-The plant was first collected by Meriwether Lewis on the Lewis and Clark Expedition in present day Idaho, probably in 1806.
+The plant is eye-catching because it commonly grows scattered in large patches.
+"Triternatum", means three times ternate, i.e., leaves are split three times and then again three times and then again -- although you will notice that the plant sometimes splits into threes only twice.
+The plant was first collected by Meriwether Lewis on the Lewis and Clark Expedition in present day Idaho along the Clearwater River, May 6, 1806.
 Frederick Pursh named it Seseli triternatum in his Flora Americae Septentrionalis in 1814.
 It has gone through numerous name changes and the presently accepted name of Lomatium triternatum was given by John Coulter in 1900. |

 |